masoncashews/rstudio-server-on-aws/ReadMe.md

 ### **Proxied Access Diagram**

 A basic diagram of how researchers  can access the RStudio servers.
 Instead of directly accessing the RStudio it's through a base url and path which is handled by an application load balancer (ALB).
-This allows for HTTPS communication up to the ALB.
+This allows for HTTPS communication up to the ALB through the use of an certificate issued by Certificate Manager.

+*Notes: Only showing one instance for simplicity of the diagram and the Bastion host is optional.
+Session Manager is also a viable option.*

 ![Proxied Access](ASSETS/r-studio-direct-proxied.png)